 Light Learning Curve: The Natural Cigar Explained

 Darkness and light.
 For us cigar smokers, it’s more than just about a fistful of Oreo cookies, yin-yang symbols, and cliche Star Wars lines.
+In the world of boutique cigars, top-tier tobacco is, and always will be, the primary ingredient, and due to this fact, cigars are categorized as either having anaturalor amaduroouter wrapper.

 However, options within these broadly drawn labels abound, as a quick stroll into a walk-in humidor will surely illustrate.
-Shapes, sizes, and construction methods may be fun, but color, yes color is where the eye finds what it seeks.
+Shapes, sizes, and construction methods may be fun, but color, yes, color is where the eye finds what it seeks.

 Understanding the Many Shades of the Natural Cigar Wrapper